bsmg/beat-saber-community-wiki/support.md

 6. [Still Having Issues](#6-still-having-issues)

 # 0. Important Notes
+### New Update, Cant Click Solo, Campaign Etc.
+This is caused due to your outdated files remaining within your game folder, and causes the issue a [Clean Installation](#clean-installation) should fix it. and reinstall your mods.

 ### Can't Fail Glitch
 Simply update your mods, perhaps do a
 [Clean Installation](#clean-installation)